Frivox1/Frivox1/README.md

 # 💫 About Me:
 Hey!
-I''m Mertens Valéry.
+I'm Mertens Valéry.
 I'm a CS student at UCLouvain in Belgium.<br><br>After graduation, I'd love to work in a big company such as Apple , Google, Amazon or Netflix.<br><br>My portfolio is currently in progress...<br><br>If you want to get in touch : Mertens.valery@gmail.com<br>

 # 💻 Tech Stack: